brinnaebent/cgmquantify/paper.md

 including but not limited to prediabetes, T2D, and severity of symptoms in T1D.
 As more researchers and clinicians start looking to CGM data to answer these questions, the need for a standardized resource in a nearly ubiquitous programming language is necessary.
-As we have seen with the Open APS community, analysis of CGM data is not limited to researchers and clinicians but includes patients themselves[@De Groot:2017].
+As we have seen with the Open APS community, analysis of CGM data is not limited to researchers and clinicians but includes patients themselves[@DeGroot:2017].
 By providing this as an open source resource, we hope to encourage patients to interact with their own data, determine personalized insights, and make meaningful contributions to the digital health landscape.

 # Future Implementations